PixelJunk Monsters 2

 Since I’m a fan of the original PixelJunk Monsters, I was a bit hesitant to play the sequel since it was so different.
 However, viewing it as its own game and not so much a sequel gave the game new light.
 It’s actually a really good game.

 The game is much cuter than the first game when it comes to the appearance and sounds, giving it a different style that I enjoy for what it is.
-The graphics are really impressive, and the gameplay mechanics are pretty solid.
+The graphics are really impressive, and the gameplay mechanics are solid.

 The game is far shorter than the first installment.
 However, each level now has three difficulty modes to choose from, Fun, Tricky, and Mayhem.

 Some other differences besides the obvious graphical, map, and sound changes are the tower level changes.
 There are still five levels, but are now shown as level numbers instead of flag color.
-Additionally, upgrading a tower with gems do not show you what gets upgraded, though it appears to be identical to the first game’s tower upgrades.
+Additionally, upgrading a tower with gems does not show you what gets upgraded, though it appears to be identical to the first game’s tower upgrades.

 Even building towers is different.
 No need to return to the base to buy new towers with large amounts of gems.
 Rather, a premium tower can be built with if you have enough coins and gems.
 For instance, the fire tower can be built with 350 coins and 4 gems, making it much easier to build, but you must pay this price in gems each time you build the tower.